Flutter-Tech/fsc-docs-site/community.md

 ## Inner Source Team

-Rob Tuley, Nuno Crisostomo and Tiago Almeida full-time job is to help you use inner source, be custodians of the GitHub `Flutter-Global` org, and manage the inner source automation that runs within it.
+Rob Tuley, Nuno Crisóstomo and Tiago Almeida full-time job is to help you use inner source, be custodians of the GitHub `Flutter-Global` org, and manage the inner source automation that runs within it.
 Please reach them on slack individually, or tag `@innersource-team` to reach us all.